 SHOWING & CLINICS

 Meadowbrook offers a full range of showing opportunities to students in our lesson program, from in-house and local schooling shows to U.S Equestrian Federation “A” rated competitions.
-Meadowbrook also hosts a successful Interscholastic Equestrian Team, which competes against other middle and high school teams in the mid-Atlantic region.
+Meadowbrook also hosts a successful Interscholastic Equestrian Team, which competes against other middle and high school teams in the mid-Atlantic region, as well as an IEA Prep team for riders new to showing in the team format.

 Horse showing gives riders the chance to set and pursue goals, and measure their skills against riders of their own age and ability.
 Students who would like to horse show should speak with their instructor or the head trainer about show options that would be appropriate for their riding level.